zowe/docs-site/docs/user-guide/zowe-chat/systemrequirements-chat.md

    You can configure the port number in the configuration file as you need.

-   To configure the port number for Microservice, edit the Microservice server configuration file<!--at ZCHATOPS_HOME/microservice/config/bnzsvc-server.yaml-->.
+   To configure the port number for web app, edit the configuration file `ZOWE_CHAT_HOME/config/chatServer.yaml`.

-   To configure the port number for the messaging endpoint, edit the chat tool configuration file<!--at ZCHATOPS_HOME/chatbot/config/bnzbot-server.yaml-->.
+   To configure the port number for the messaging endpoint, edit the chat tool configuration file at `$ZOWE_CHAT_HOME/config/chatTools/<mattermost | msteams | slack>.yaml`.
    :::

 -   Internet access